AndrewDanilov/yii2-custom-pages/README.md

 ### Tags

 Pages also can be grouped by tags.
-One tag can represend several pages.
-One page can consist many tags.
+One tag can represent several pages.
+One page can contain many tags.

 ### I18n